BitcoinBR (BTCBR) Price Reaches $0.0000

-BitcoinBR (BTCBR) traded up 40.2% against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on June 12th.
-BitcoinBR has a market cap of $7,612.75 and approximately $17.34 worth of BitcoinBR was traded on exchanges in the last 24 hours.
-One BitcoinBR token can now be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-During the last week, BitcoinBR has traded down 14.2% against the dollar.
+BitcoinBR (BTCBR) traded down 24.4% against the U.S. dollar during the 1-day period ending at 0:00 AM E.T. on June 17th.
+One BitcoinBR token can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+Over the last seven days, BitcoinBR has traded 26.9% lower against the U.S. dollar.
+BitcoinBR has a total market cap of $4,913.35 and approximately $22.39 worth of BitcoinBR was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.